-I'm not kidding, everyone should have pronouns in their bio.
-Yes, even if you're cis.
+I'm not kidding, everyone should have pronouns in their bio, if it's safe for them to do so.
+Yes, even if you're cis (= not trans).
 Yes, even if you're famous and everyone knows your gender already.

 Because addressing people the way they prefer is just basic decency.

 You wouldn't call Ashley “Samantha” just because you like that name more or because “she looks like a Samantha to you”.
 Or even if she does have the name “Samantha” in her birth certificate but she absolutely hates it and prefers to use “Ashley”.

 And it's the exact same story with pronouns – if you don't want to be rude towards someone, please address them properly.
 The only difference is that we usually know names, but not pronouns.
 We introduce ourselves with a name, but not pronouns.
 Let's change that